Estimating Deep Learning energy consumption based on model architecture and training environment: Study design and execution

 \subsection{Experiment setting}

-To implement the model architectures, we use the implementations provided in TensorFlow\footnote{\url{https://www.tensorflow.org/versions/r2.10/api_docs}} for the five base models we use: MobileNet V2, NASNet Mobile, Xception, ResNet50, and VGG16.
+To implement the model architectures, we utilize the implementations provided in TensorFlow\footnote{\url{https://www.tensorflow.org/versions/r2.10/api_docs}} for six base models: MobileNet V2, NASNet Mobile, ResNet-50, Xception, VGG-16, and Inception V3.
+Each model considerably differs in the number of parameters, FLOPs, and storage size (see Table~\ref{tab:models-meta-data}).
 We apply transfer learning to train our models.
 As such, we use the base models without their top, i.e., the fully-connected and output layers, and replace them with a new top.
-In addition, all the models use the same hyperparameters.
-Regarding the training process, we train the models in two consecutive steps.
-First, we train the models with all the layers frozen except for the top.
-Second, we unfreeze all the layers and fine-tune the whole network.
+We follow the same training process for the first five models.
+We start by fixing the same hyperparameters for the five models, then we train each model on the Chesslive dataset in two consecutive steps: (i) train the models with all the layers frozen except for the top; and (ii) unfreeze all the layers and fine-tune the whole network.
+The Inception V3 model is trained on the Caltech101 and Stanford Dogs datasets.
+Its training process consists of a single step in which we attach a new top to the base model and train the model while the base model's layers are frozen.
+To speed up experimentation, the first five models are not utilized in \textit{\gls{rq}$_{3.1}$}.
+Also, the Inception V3 model is only used during \textit{\gls{rq}$_3$}.

-For the training environment, we use two different settings to represent the Local environments in two different contexts.
-These two settings use the same hardware except for the model of the GPU.
-One corresponds to a low-end GPU that could be owned by students or beginners in Machine Learning (ML).
-The other is a medium-nearly-high-end GPU, which could be used by users with higher expertise (e.g., ML engineers) to train models in their machines.
-We differentiate these two settings for the Local environment as Local "Normal User" (Local N) and Local "ML Engineer" (Local ML) respectively.
-Hence, for Local N we use an Nvidia GTX 750 Ti-2GB, and for Local ML an Nvidia RTX 3070 8GB.
+Regarding the training environment, we use an Nvidia GTX 750 Ti-2GB in Desktop N and an Nvidia RTX 3070 8GB in Desktop \gls{ml}.
 Both settings use a 32 GB 3,600 MT/s DDR4 of memory.
-For the Cloud environment, we use the Universitat Polit{\`e}cnica de Catalunya's rdlab\footnote{\url{https://rdlab.cs.upc.edu/}} HPC service, where we use an Nvidia RTX 3090-24GB and 16 GB 2,666 MT/s DDR3 of memory.
+For the Server environment, we use the Universitat Polit{\`e}cnica de Catalunya's rdlab\footnote{\url{https://rdlab.cs.upc.edu/}} HPC service, including an Nvidia RTX 3090-24GB and 16 GB 2,666 MT/s DDR3 of memory for \textit{\gls{rq}$_1$} and \textit{\gls{rq}$_2$}, and 8 GB to 32 GB for \textit{\gls{rq}$_{3.1}$}.

+We use nvidia-smi to collect the following \gls{gpu} metrics: power draw, utilization, and temperature.
+We use the psutil library to measure the amount of \gls{ram} used during the training process.
+We set the sampling interval to 1 second.
+The \gls{gpu} energy consumption is computed as the integral of the power over the training time.
+To compute the \gls{ram} energy consumption, we first transform the measurements of used \gls{ram} to power using the ratio 0.375W/GB of \gls{ram} used~\cite{bouzaHowEstimateCarbon2023}.
+Then we compute the \gls{ram} energy consumption as the integral of the power over training time.
+Finally, we sum the \gls{gpu} and \gls{ram} energy consumption to obtain the combined energy consumption.